 You will have to answer questions that test your knowledge and comprehension of the relevant content.

 3. Math skills

 We will test your knowledge of the following areas

 Linear equations and simple nonlinear equations (in particular exponential equations) in one unknown

 Elementary probability calculus

-Have you already been admitted and enrolled in our bachelor’s program in Business, Economics and Social Sciences in the past?
-You do not need to register for the selection procedure and can directly enroll in the program during the enrollment period.
+Have you already been admitted and enrolled in our Bachelor’s Program in Business and Economics in the past?
+Then you do not need to register for the selection procedure but can directly enroll in the program during the enrollment period.

-Do you have a long-lasting physical or mental disability that makes it difficult or impossible for you to take the written entrance exam?
-Please contact WU’s BeAble team (email@example.com) during the online registration period (March 3 – May 19, 2020).
-Our BeAble team will work with you to find out if and how you can participate in the entrance exam.
-Please note: You still have to register for the selection procedure and complete the Online-Self-Assessment.
-Exceptions to the regular selection procedure for this group of applicants apply only to the written entrance exam in July.
+Do you have a long-lasting physical or mental impairment that makes it difficult or impossible for you to take the written online exam?
+Please contact the WU BeAble team (email@example.com) during the registration period (March 1 – May 19, 2022).
+The WU BeAble team will work with you to find out if and how you can participate in the written online exam.
+Please note: You still have to register for the selection procedure and complete step 1, if it is held.
+Exceptions to the regular selection procedure for this group of applicants apply only to the written online exam.